 Serving customers should be everyone's job at your organization.
 Whether you provide customers with the latest tech products, outstanding customer support, or an efficient eCommerce experience, their satisfaction should be every employee's goal.

 While all of your employees should put the customer first, there's usually one or more teams dedicated to supporting immediate customer needs and maintaining customer satisfaction.
 Their job ensures customers are happy with your products and will recommend your brand to others.
 These frontline employees act as a primary support resource and help users achieve their goals.

 On a customer service team, this role is called a customer service representative.
 In this post, you'll learn what a customer service rep does and what a job description looks like for this role.

 Customer Service Representative

 Customer service reps are customer-facing workers on your service team.
-Their job is to receive and answer questions, requests, and complaints from customers via the phone, email, social media, or in-person.
+Their job is to receive and answer questions, requests, and complaints from customers via the phone, chat, email, social media, or in-person.

 As mentioned before, customer service reps respond to customer requests and solve problems.
 They use their innate knowledge of the company and the organization's internal resources, like a knowledge base, to help customers achieve their goals.

 Additionally, customer service can be proactive, too.
 Reps can solve problems before users recognize them by reaching out with product offers and company updates.
 For instance, your company might realize there's a bug in one of its latest products.
 Service reps would send out emails explaining how to troubleshoot the error before customers reach out to your team.

 The type of customer service rep you are will change the scope of work you do on a daily basis.
 Here's a detailed look at the two most common levels of customer service reps.